 2.2 Scope of Authority.

 (a) Permissible Activities.
-In relation to the Purpose, Producer’s sole authority shall be to (a) recommend, endorse, or promote the Products to the Producer’s customers, (b) make Ethos Materials available to potential customers, (c) inform customers that frequent review of their insurance needs is prudent and important, (d) tell customers that the Producer is working with Ethos to make the Products available to the Producer’s customers, (e) ask if the customer would like to connect with Ethos or have Ethos contact the customer, (f) provide customer lists to Ethos; and (g) present Ethos offerings and Products during any applicable open enrollment periods for Producer’s corporate customers.
-The Parties agree that Ethos may directly solicit the customers that Producer sends or otherwise makes available to Ethos for Products.
+In relation to the Purpose, Producer is solely authorized to (a) recommend, endorse, or promote the Products to the Producer’s customers, (b) make Ethos Materials available to potential customers, (c) inform customers that frequent review of their insurance needs is prudent and important, (d) tell customers that the Producer is working with Ethos to make the Products available to the Producer’s customers, and (e) ask if the customer would like to connect with Ethos or have Ethos contact the customer.
+The Parties agree that Ethos may solicit the customers that Producer sends or otherwise makes available to Ethos for Products.

 (b) Impermissible Activities.
-Producer shall not: (i) perform any activities on behalf of Ethos not specifically listed in Section 2.2(a) above, (ii) solicit insurance for unauthorized insurers or insurers for whom the Producer is not properly appointed, (iii) solicit any line of insurance for which it is not licensed, (iv) permit any of its employees, affiliates, agents, or subcontractors to solicit any line of insurance for which such party is not licensed, (v) directly compare Ethos Products with other competitive product offerings, (vi) recommend, endorse, or promote life insurance and related products on behalf of any other life insurance provider or producer who sells such products utilizing an online platform; and (vii) induce or attempt to induce any policyowner(s) to surrender, lapse or relinquish their Eligible Sold Policy or any in force policy.
+Producer shall not: (i) perform any activities on behalf of Ethos not specifically listed in Section 2.2(a) above, (ii) solicit insurance for unauthorized insurers or insurers for whom the Producer is not properly appointed, (iii) solicit any line of insurance for which it is not licensed, (iv) permit any of its employees, affiliates, agents, or Subproducers to solicit any line of insurance for which such party is not licensed, (v) recommend, endorse, or promote life insurance and related products on behalf of any other life insurance provider or producer who primarily sells such products utilizing an online platform; and (vi) direct, induce or attempt to induce any policyowner(s) to surrender, lapse or relinquish their Eligible Sold Policy or any in force policy.

 2.3 Referral Process.
 During the term of this Agreement, Producer shall use commercially reasonable efforts to perform the activities specified in Section 2.2(a) above and as may be further requested by Ethos in writing.

-2.4 Referral Fees.
-Unless otherwise stated below or separately agreed to in writing by both Parties on or after the Effective Date, Ethos shall pay referral fees on Eligible Sold Policies to Producer as calculated pursuant to Exhibit B (“Referral Fees”), which may be amended by Ethos in its sole discretion upon written notice to Producer from time to time, including, without limitation, adjustments due to any approved subcontracting arrangements involving Producer and the issuance of new Products.
+2.4 Referral Fees, Transaction Costs and Reporting.
+Unless otherwise stated below or separately agreed to in a signed writing by both Parties on or after the Effective Date, Ethos shall pay referral fees on Eligible Sold Policies to Producer pursuant to Exhibit B (“Referral Fees”).
+Any part of Exhibit B (including the compensation table) may be amended by Ethos in its sole discretion upon written notice to Producer from time to time, including, without limitation, adjustments due to any approved subproducer arrangements involving Producer and the issuance of new Products.

 2.5 Meetings.
 Producer agrees to meet with Ethos, either in person or via teleconference, on an as-needed basis to discuss the status of the relationship contemplated herein and emerging opportunities.

-(b) Non-licensed Subcontractors.
-If Producer engages any approved non-licensed subcontractor, Producer will do so in compliance with all applicable laws and will ensure that (i) all consideration paid by Producer to the subcontractor will not exceed $50 per referral (or such maximum consideration permitted under applicable law), and (ii) that such consideration is not tied to the issuance of a policy.
-Producer will be responsible to ensure subcontractor does not have the authority to (u) sell, solicit or negotiate with respect to the Products, or make any commitments, agreements, or incur any liabilities whatsoever on behalf of Ethos or any third party provider of the Products, (v) provide its customers with information regarding specific Product terms and conditions, (w) advise its customers regarding their specific insurance needs, (x) compare Products with other insurance policies, (y) make referrals to any third party providers of the Products (only to Ethos and Producer), and (z) tell customers that Products may be purchased from Ethos at a lower price than other insurance policies.
-Producer recognizes that any of its non-licensed subcontractors engaging in any of these stated impermissible activities without licensure as an insurance producer may be illegal, and Producer will be fully responsible and liable for any Claims resulting from such impermissible activities.
+Non-licensed Subcontractors.
+If Producer engages any approved non-licensed Subproducers, Producer will do so in compliance with all applicable laws and will ensure that (i) all consideration paid by Producer to the Subproducers will not exceed $50 per referral (or such maximum consideration permitted under applicable law), and (ii) such consideration is not tied to the issuance of a policy.
+Producer will be responsible to ensure Subproducers do not have the authority to (u) sell, solicit or negotiate with respect to the Products, or make any commitments, agreements, or incur any liabilities whatsoever on behalf of Ethos or any third party provider of the Products, (v) provide its customers with information regarding specific Product terms and conditions, (w) advise its customers regarding their specific insurance needs, (x) compare Products with other insurance policies, (y) make referrals to any third party providers of the Products (only to Ethos and Producer), and (z) tell customers that Products may be purchased from Ethos at a lower price than other insurance policies.
+Producer recognizes that any of its non-licensed Subproducers engaging in any of these stated impermissible activities without licensure as an insurance producer may be in violation of the law, and Producer will be fully responsible and liable for any Claims resulting from such impermissible activities.

 2.7 Business Practices.
-During the term of this Agreement, Producer shall promptly inform Ethos of Producer’s recommendation, endorsement, or promotion of any product or service offering similar to any Product and/or offered by any competitor of Ethos.
-Producer (a) shall conduct its business under this Agreement in a manner that reflects favorably upon Ethos, the Products, and the goodwill and reputation of Ethos, (b) shall not engage in illegal, deceptive, misleading, or unethical trade practices, and (c) shall not, and shall not permit any of its subsidiaries or affiliates, or any of its or their respective directors, officers, managers, employees, independent contractors, representatives, or agents to violate any applicable law, including, without limitation, to the extent applicable, all data privacy and data security laws (e.g., the California Consumer Privacy Act and the Gramm–Leach–Bliley Act (“GLBA”), etc.), anti-corruption and anti-bribery laws (e.g., the Foreign Corrupt Practices Act of 1977), and communications laws (e.g., the Telephone Consumer Protection Act of 1991, the CAN-SPAM Act of 2003, etc.), each as may be amended from time-to-time.
+During the term of this Agreement, Producer shall promptly inform Ethos of Producer’s recommendation, endorsement, or promotion of any product or service offering by any competitor of Ethos which is similar to any Product.
+Additionally, Producer (a) shall conduct its business under this Agreement in a manner that reflects favorably upon Ethos, the Products, and the goodwill and reputation of Ethos, (b) shall not engage in illegal, deceptive, misleading, or unethical trade practices, including, without limitation, directing potential customers who are searching for Ethos’s website to Producer’s own website, or implying in any way that Producer is an employee of Ethos, and (c) shall not permit any of its subsidiaries or affiliates, or any of its or their respective directors, officers, managers, employees, Subproducers, representatives, or agents to violate any applicable law, including, without limitation, any and all data privacy and data security laws (e.g., the California Consumer Privacy Act, the Gramm–Leach–Bliley Act (“GLBA”), etc.), anti-corruption and anti-bribery laws (e.g., the Foreign Corrupt Practices Act of 1977), and any laws applicable to communications (e.g., the Telephone Consumer Protection Act of 1991, the CAN-SPAM Act of 2003, etc.), each as may be amended from time-to-time.
 Producer will timely complete all required continuing education requirements for its licensure, and will participate in and/or complete any additional required annual trainings provided by Ethos.

 Licenses and Ownership.